Difference between const and readonly in typescript/angular

 myuser.property = 12;

-It will not works and the compiler gives an error Cannot assign to ‘property’ because it is a read-onlyproperty.
+This will not work, and the compiler gives an error Cannot assign to ‘property’ because it is a read-only.

-It covers a comparison of const arrays and readonly arrays in typescript.
+This section covers a comparison of const arrays and readonly arrays in TypeScript.

 const constArray = [5, 1, 4];

-const variables can not be reassigned, However, const arrays can be modified/reassigned array elements without any issues.
+While const variables cannot be reassigned, const arrays can have their elements modified/reassigned without any issues.

 constArray.push(11); // works